Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 #### CD process - Option 2: Using Fabric REST APIs

-There is a second option to implement thd CD release process.
+There is a second option to implement the CD release process.
 This scenario, might be applied in cases when:

 - Development, Staging and Production environments are not located in the same tenant.
 - Organizations are not using Azure DevOps as a Git tool.